Deere & Company (NYSE:DE) Shares Sold by Victory Capital Management Inc.

-Victory Capital Management Inc. lessened its holdings in Deere & Company (NYSE:DE) by 2.3% during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 103,140 shares of the industrial products company’s stock after selling 2,439 shares during the quarter.
-Victory Capital Management Inc.’s holdings in Deere & Company were worth $27,750,000 at the end of the most recent reporting period.
+Victory Capital Management Inc. lowered its stake in Deere & Company (NYSE:DE) by 2.3% in the fourth quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 103,140 shares of the industrial products company’s stock after selling 2,439 shares during the quarter.
+Victory Capital Management Inc.’s holdings in Deere & Company were worth $27,750,000 as of its most recent filing with the SEC.

-Other large investors have also modified their holdings of the company.
-First Command Bank grew its stake in shares of Deere & Company by 7.8% during the 4th quarter.
-First Command Bank now owns 471 shares of the industrial products company’s stock worth $127,000 after purchasing an additional 34 shares during the period.
-CENTRAL TRUST Co grew its stake in shares of Deere & Company by 0.4% during the 4th quarter.
-CENTRAL TRUST Co now owns 9,395 shares of the industrial products company’s stock worth $2,527,000 after purchasing an additional 35 shares during the period.
-Front Row Advisors LLC grew its stake in shares of Deere & Company by 9.6% during the 3rd quarter.
-Front Row Advisors LLC now owns 514 shares of the industrial products company’s stock worth $135,000 after purchasing an additional 45 shares during the period.
-Truadvice LLC grew its stake in shares of Deere & Company by 4.6% during the 4th quarter.
-Truadvice LLC now owns 1,026 shares of the industrial products company’s stock worth $288,000 after purchasing an additional 45 shares during the period.
-Finally, Seeyond grew its stake in shares of Deere & Company by 1.0% during the 3rd quarter.
-Seeyond now owns 4,693 shares of the industrial products company’s stock worth $1,040,000 after purchasing an additional 48 shares during the period.
-Institutional investors own 66.77% of the company’s stock.
+Several other hedge funds also recently bought and sold shares of the company.
+First Command Bank grew its stake in shares of Deere & Company by 7.8% in the fourth quarter.
+First Command Bank now owns 471 shares of the industrial products company’s stock valued at $127,000 after buying an additional 34 shares in the last quarter.
+CENTRAL TRUST Co grew its stake in shares of Deere & Company by 0.4% in the fourth quarter.
+CENTRAL TRUST Co now owns 9,395 shares of the industrial products company’s stock valued at $2,527,000 after buying an additional 35 shares in the last quarter.
+Front Row Advisors LLC grew its stake in shares of Deere & Company by 9.6% in the third quarter.
+Front Row Advisors LLC now owns 514 shares of the industrial products company’s stock valued at $135,000 after buying an additional 45 shares in the last quarter.
+Truadvice LLC grew its stake in shares of Deere & Company by 4.6% in the fourth quarter.
+Truadvice LLC now owns 1,026 shares of the industrial products company’s stock valued at $288,000 after buying an additional 45 shares in the last quarter.
+Finally, Seeyond grew its stake in shares of Deere & Company by 1.0% in the third quarter.
+Seeyond now owns 4,693 shares of the industrial products company’s stock valued at $1,040,000 after buying an additional 48 shares in the last quarter.
+Institutional investors and hedge funds own 66.77% of the company’s stock.

+Deere & Company (NYSE:DE) last posted its earnings results on Tuesday, November 24th.
+The industrial products company reported $2.39 EPS for the quarter, beating the consensus estimate of $1.44 by $0.95.
+Deere & Company had a return on equity of 22.17% and a net margin of 7.74%.
+The firm had revenue of $8.66 billion for the quarter, compared to analysts’ expectations of $7.30 billion.
+Equities analysts anticipate that Deere & Company will post 13.09 EPS for the current year.

-The company also recently announced a quarterly dividend, which was paid on Monday, February 8th.
-Shareholders of record on Thursday, December 31st were given a $0.76 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Monday, February 8th.
+Investors of record on Thursday, December 31st were given a $0.76 dividend.
 This represents a $3.04 annualized dividend and a yield of 0.97%.
 The ex-dividend date of this dividend was Wednesday, December 30th.
 Deere & Company’s dividend payout ratio is currently 34.98%.

-In related news, CAO Marc A. Howze sold 20,467 shares of the business’s stock in a transaction that occurred on Thursday, December 3rd.
-The stock was sold at an average price of $258.49, for a total transaction of $5,290,514.83.
-Following the completion of the sale, the chief accounting officer now owns 22,787 shares in the company, valued at $5,890,211.63.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CAO Marc A. Howze sold 14,619 shares of the business’s stock in a transaction that occurred on Wednesday, January 6th.
-The stock was sold at an average price of $289.00, for a total value of $4,224,891.00.
-Following the sale, the chief accounting officer now owns 35,920 shares of the company’s stock, valued at approximately $10,380,880.
-The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 121,468 shares of company stock valued at $31,836,175.
-0.70% of the stock is currently owned by corporate insiders.

-A number of equities research analysts have recently commented on DE shares.
-Barclays raised their price objective on shares of Deere & Company from $250.00 to $263.00 and gave the stock an “overweight” rating in a research note on Monday, December 21st.
-Morgan Stanley increased their target price on Deere & Company from $335.00 to $341.00 and gave the company an “overweight” rating in a research report on Tuesday, December 15th.
-Deutsche Bank Aktiengesellschaft increased their target price on Deere & Company from $244.00 to $281.00 and gave the company a “hold” rating in a research report on Monday, November 30th.
-JPMorgan Chase & Co. increased their target price on Deere & Company from $201.00 to $210.00 and gave the company an “overweight” rating in a research report on Thursday, November 19th.
-They noted that the move was a valuation call.
-Finally, Vertical Research started coverage on Deere & Company in a research report on Wednesday, January 20th.
-They set a “buy” rating and a $345.00 target price on the stock.
-Five analysts have rated the stock with a hold rating, sixteen have assigned a buy rating and one has given a strong buy rating to the stock.
-The company presently has a consensus rating of “Buy” and an average price target of $276.05.

 Deere & Company, together with its subsidiaries, manufactures and distributes various equipment worldwide.
 The company operates through three segments: Agriculture and Turf, Construction and Forestry, and Financial Services.
 The Agriculture and Turf segment provides various agriculture and turf equipment, and related service parts, including large, medium, and utility tractors; tractor loaders; combines, cotton pickers, cotton strippers, and sugarcane harvesters; harvesting front-end equipment; sugarcane loaders and pull-behind scrapers; tillage, seeding, and application equipment comprising sprayers, nutrient management, and soil preparation machinery; self-propelled forage harvesters and attachments, balers, and mowers; riding lawn equipment, golf course equipment, utility vehicles, and commercial mowing equipment along with associated implements; integrated agricultural solutions and precision technologies; and other outdoor power products.